Charlie-I-Am/MaintenanceScheduler/README.md

   "+ Add Group" buttons.
 - Task history now logs a "Created" event when a task is first added, with what it was created for, alongside reminders sent/failed and completions.

-### 0.2.0
-- Added **equipment groups**: organize equipment into groups and assign one task to an entire group instead of duplicating it per item.
-- Automatic singular/plural wording throughout the UI and emails (e.g.
-  "1 day" vs "3 days") instead of "day(s)".
 - Dashboard: added a status filter next to the category filter; completed tasks are now hidden by default.
 - Dashboard: added a working Delete button on each task row.